 At Crobox, we talk a lot about persuasion.
-From persuasive design to messaging, we try to explain the nuances of human behavior with the hope of inspiring more effective marketing.
+From behavior-driven design to messaging, we try to explain the nuances of human behavior with the hope of inspiring more persuasive marketing.

 But, as a consequence of employing these theories and strategies, there is another crucial piece to the puzzle that is often overlooked: resistance.